harplife/zettelkasten/study_LearnOpenGL.md

 ### Ins and Outs
 - GLSL defined the `in` and `out` keywords specifically for inputs and outputs of a shader.
+- The Vertex Shader differs from other shaders in the sense that it receives its input straight from the Vertex Data.
+The Vertex Shader thus requires an extra layout specification for its inputs so it can be linked to the Vertex Data.
+- It is possible to omit the layout (`location = 0`) specifier and query for the attribute location via `glGetAttribLocation`.
+However, it's easier and saves some work for the dev and OpenGL to just set them in the Vertex Shader.
+- The Fragment Shader requires a `vec4` output variable because its main function is to generate a final output color.
 -

 ## Textures